What is a healthy volunteer?

 If I am healthy, why should I participate in a study?

-Click on this video to hear a real story about why a person decided to take part in a clinical trial.
-Click here to read a transcript instead.
+Click on this video to hear about why you should take part in a clinical trial.

 Healthy people can choose to take part in a clinical trial.
 Some reasons healthy people may take part include: